PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Code Architecture

 The whole sequence is recapitulated in \reffig{fig:automation-bsa}.
-The XML file dictates the evaluation of a DVCS observable at a kinematic configuration $(\xB, t, Q^2, \phi)$.
-As mentioned, in this example, the observable is $A^-_{\textrm{LU}}(\phi)$, which is a ratio of (combinations) of DVCS cross sections.
-The kinematic configuration $(\xB, t, Q^2, \phi)$ is then transferred to the chosen class inherited from \texttt{DVCSModule}, say \texttt{GV2008Model}.
-To evaluate a cross section, the parent class requires some values of CFFs, and turns to \texttt{DVCSConvolCoefFunctionModule} with the (now restricted) kinematics $(\xi, t, Q^2)$ to evaluate CFFs at LO, with the default conversion\footnote{This is the default choice, but other possibilities exist.} $\xi = \xB/(2 - \xB)$.
-Evaluating CFFs means computing integrals of GPDs (here \texttt{GK11Model}) at $(x, \xi, t, \MuF, \MuR)$ with $x$ \apriori selected by the integration routine, and renormalization and factorization scales chosen by the user as part of his modeling assumptions (\eg \ $\MuR^2 = \MuF^2 = \lambda Q^2$).
-The kinematic configuration at which the observable should be evaluated has been converted and transmitted from top to bottom.
-The other way around returns sequentially the evaluation of the GPDs, of the CFFs, of the cross section, and of the considered asymmetry.
-The final result is stored in a database.
+The XML file dictates the evaluation of the selected DVCS observable at a kinematic configuration $(\xB, t, Q^2, E, \phi)$, where $E$ is the beam energy in the LAB system.
+In our example, the observable is $A^-_{\textrm{LU}}(\phi)$, which is the ratio of combinations of DVCS cross sections.
+The kinematic configuration $(\xB, t, Q^2, E, \phi)$ is then transferred to the chosen class inherited from \texttt{DVCSModule}, say \texttt{DVCS\allowbreak{}Process\allowbreak{}GV08}.
+To evaluate cross sections, the parent class requires some values of CFFs, so it turns to \texttt{DVCS\allowbreak{}Convol\allowbreak{}Coeff\allowbreak{}Function\allowbreak{}Module} with the kinematics $(\xi,\allowbreak{}t,\allowbreak{}Q^2,\allowbreak{}\MuF^{2},\allowbreak{}\MuR^{2})$.
+The values of $\xi$ and $(\MuF^{2}, \MuR^{2})$ are evaluated from the input kinematic configuration by \texttt{Xi\allowbreak{}Converter\allowbreak{}Module} and \texttt{Scales\allowbreak{}Module} modules, respectively.
+In our example we have $\xi = \xB/(2 - \xB)$ and $\MuR^2 = \MuF^2 = \lambda Q^2$ with $\lambda = 1$, but other possibilities exist.
+The evaluation of CFFs means computing integrals and hence probing GPDs (here \texttt{GPDGK11}) over $x$ at $(x, \xi, t, \MuF^2, \MuR^2)$ with $x$ \apriori selected by the integration routine, and renormalization and factorization scales chosen by the user as part of his modeling assumptions.
+The kinematic configuration at which the observable is evaluated has been converted and transmitted from top to bottom.
+The other way around returns sequentially the evaluation of the GPDs, of the CFFs, of the cross section and of the considered asymmetry.
+The final result can be stored in the used database (\texttt{storeInDB} switch).

-Doing so, the automation file is totally generic: it is independent of the different modules or services.
-We can use a generic parser, and a generic description of the XML file.
+The automation file is totally generic: it is independent of the different modules or services.
+We can use a generic parser and a generic description of XML files.
 It is one more answer to our need of flexibility.
 The architecture of PARTONS can evolve without any modifications in the parser or in the XML file description.